 Quilceda Creek Vintners Cabernet Sauvignon has earned some of the highest scores of any wine produced in the United States.
 The 2002, ’03, ’05, ’07 and ’14 vintages of the flagship Cabernet Sauvignon all scored 100-point ratings from Robert Parker’s The Wine Advocate.
 Additionally, the ’14 Galitzine recently received 100 points as well.
 Quilceda Creek also produces several single vineyard Cabernets and a Columbia Valley Red Wine.

 Bright crimson in color.
 14.9% ABV.
-Reticent nose of blue fruits, violets, leather, smoke and pencil shavings.
-Supremely polished and plush.
-Full bodied and well balanced.
-Blueberries, cassis liqueur, cocoa and earth on the palate.
-Exceptional length on the finish with a healthy dose of silky tannins.
-Tremendous Cabernet Sauvignon but lacking the depth and the concentration of the 2002 I had earlier this year.
+Heady nose of red and blue fruits, violets, graphite and smoke.
+Plush, silky and concentrated.
+Well balanced.
+Plums, blueberries, cassis liqueur and spice on the palate.
+Tremendous length on the finish with firm, silky tannins.
+Fantastic Cabernet Sauvignon but for me this is a step down from the ’02 and ’03 which also received 100 points from the Wine Advocate.
 Best over the next 3-5 years.

 Quilceda Creek is best obtained via the mailing list and you may be able to find some at retail in late March or early April.